 We’ve all heard the industry buzz around healthcare’s “new normal.”
 But in reality, a new normal doesn’t exist yet.

 The pandemic continues to be anything but predictable.
 Community, regional and statewide outbreaks are in the news.
 Forecasting models depend on human behavior and the hoped-for success of public health initiatives.
 Patients’ post-discharge needs are evolving, and there is a growing list of long-term health effects that may drive continuing care management.
-Calculating vaccine availability is a shot in the dark.
 And what happens when flu season hits, too?

 All of this can leave health plans and other healthcare organizations preparing for fluctuating member engagement needs without a lot of confidence.
 Building out in-house staff readiness could be a significant waste of time and money if it ends up not being necessary.